Energinet-DataHub/greenforce-frontend/README.md

 ### Development

 When it is time to add a new library, refrain from writing files manually or copying from existing libraries.
-Instead, use the provided workspace generators that takes care of all the manual work and avoids common pitfalls.
+Instead, use the provided local generators that takes care of all the manual work and avoids common pitfalls.

 _Note: Make sure to read the [Workspace](#workspace) section beforehand to understand